 None of this means you'll necessarily succeed, but that's the same with any VPN.
-It's just encouraging to see a VPN that is at least offering to look into any geoblocking failures, rather than denying all responsibility and leaving you on your own.
+It's just encouraging to see a VPN that is at least offering to investigate any geoblocking failures, rather than denying all responsibility and leaving you on your own.

-VyprVPN may not mention 'torrent', 'P2P' or anything else file sharing-related on its website, but dig into the support site and you'll find what sounds like a promising statement:
+VyprVPN may not mention 'torrent', 'P2P' or anything else file sharing-related on its website, but dig into the support site and you'll find a promising statement:

 "At Golden Frog, we have the utmost respect for your privacy.
 We do not monitor the content of your internet traffic through our servers or block the use of any ports.
 Because our service treats all traffic equally, peer-to-peer and torrent traffic is allowed."

-Signing up to VyprVPN is easy, and once you've handed over your details, a 'welcome' email points you to the company's Windows, Mac, Android and iOS apps, plus a host of setup guides for other platforms.
+Signing up to VyprVPN is easy, and once you've handed over your details, the website points you to the company's Windows, Mac, Android and iOS apps, plus a host of setup guides for other platforms.